 New-School Innovation Meets Old-School Elbow Grease.

 Modern agriculture and ag-related sciences touch almost every aspect of our lives.
-This is especially true in California where agriculture generated nearly $46 billion dollars in annual sales from 2016-17, making California the largest producer of cash crops in the country.
+This is especially true in California, where agriculture generated nearly $50 billion dollars in 2019, making California the largest producer of cash crops in the country.
 A degree or certificate from your local community college can catapult you into your new career.

 Careers in Agriculture, Water, & Environmental Technologies